All Episodes

 We have an example of it.

-Play the audio again, if you're made uncomfortable by the discussion of Body Hart parts below the waist, you don't want to listen.
+Again, if you're made uncomfortable by the discussion of body heart parts below the waist, you don't want to listen.

-And if you don't like the stuff, I'll give you five seconds to tune out and come back in about a minute.
+And if you don't like this stuff, I'll give you five seconds to tune out and come back in about a minute.

-This is uh C-SPAN's Washington Journal, Judd Gregg, former senator, Republican New Hampshire, is on the show.
+Judd Gregg, former senator, Republican New Hampshire, is on the show and is doing a QA with callers.

 And here is the call.